cmb84scd/python-action/README.md

 This GitHub Action sets up Python, Poetry and Just, as well as using Just to install project dependencies, in your workflow.

+## Notes

 By default, this Action uses `Python version 3.12` and `Poetry version 1.8.3` but you can pass in a version of your choosing if you prefer.

+This Action caches Poetry, so that project dependencies are only installed if there are changes.

 ## Examples